-NACCC has four strategic objectives which were agreed by the board and the chief executive for in 2019.
-These will be implemented during the period 2019-2022.
+NACCC has four strategic objectives which were agreed upon by the board and the Chief Executive Officer in 2019.
+These will be implemented during the period 2019-2024.

 These are to:

-- Build further the quality and effectiveness in our volunteer–run operations.
+- Build further the quality and effectiveness of our volunteer-run operations.

 - Engage key stakeholders demonstrating the need for continued child contact services in all parts of the UK, and support its effective delivery.